ABOUT THE EVENT

 - Alternate water sources

-TRACK 28 Agriculture Waste Management: For different categories of waste to be disposed in the right way, agri-waste management is a great concern.
-It facilitates the sorting of the waste into biodegradable and non-biodegradable followed by subdivisions of each into subcategories based on the hazardous nature.
-Risk assessment is a method to inspect, follow and manage apt disposal techniques.
+TRACK 28 Agriculture Waste Management: For different categories of waste to be disposed of in the right way, agri-waste management is a great concern since it facilitates the sorting of the waste into biodegradable and non-biodegradable followed by subdivisions of each into subcategories based on the hazardous nature.
+Risk assessment is a way to inspect, follow and manage apt disposal techniques.
 Compositing and burning are commonly for solid waste treatment.

 - Biological process